Share this article

 • Hiding

 The face loaf in particular could be a sign your cat is sick.
-Resting the head on the floor might be a way of relieving pressure or pain in the head, and has been linked to medical conditions such as kidney disease.
+Resting the head on the floor might be a way of relieving pressure or pain in the head, but a veterinary exam is the best way to determine if there’s an issue that needs treating.

 There are a number of theories of what cat loafing means, and it’s usually easy to figure out why your furry feline is in this position if you know them well.
 Your in-home cat sitter, on the other hand, might not be so in tune with your fur baby’s behavior – that’s why it’s a good idea to explain what’s normal for your cat before you go away.
 This way, your sitter can easily spot any signs your furry friend’s feeling under the weather.
 On top of this, finding a sitter through TrustedHousesitters means they’ll have access to a 24/7 vet advice line, which they can call to get help and advice whenever they need.